 Built in Library support

 Not all libraries have materials available for all the renderers.
-To see which renderers have partial library support, please check the compatibility matrix shown below.
+To see which renderers have partial library support, please check the compatibility matrix here.
 To see which renderers are supported by each library item, please see the online library browser.

 For network licenses, you will need to install the license manager on a networked PC.
 The license manager has the following OS requirements: